trevorhanus/dynaflo/docs/modifiers/when.md

   .set({
     shouldRecommend: true
   })
-  .where(positiveRating.and(harryOrFanMovie))
+  .when(positiveRating.and(harryOrFanMovie))
   .run();
 ```

-This sets the shouldRecommend attribute if the rating is greater than 5 and the title starts with either 'Fan' or 'Harry'
+This sets the shouldRecommend attribute when the rating is greater than 5 and the title starts with either 'Fan' or 'Harry'

 See the [Comparators](/comparators/equal.md) section for a complete list